jk367/personal_website/content/photos/hip_tattoo.md

 draft: false
 ---

-modern tattoo in tbilisi.
+Modern tattoo in tbilisi.
 Everyone had tattoos.
 I did not have any tattoos, nor planning on getting any.